bio-tools/biotoolsDocs/IFB_tools.rst

 .. image:: _static/hmmer3_function.png

-.. note:: The `HMMER3 <https://bio.tools/hmmer3>`_ entry has very nicely annotated functionality, but is a good example of where the entry would be easier for users to understand if the functionality was described in separate entries - retaining the existing entry for the suite, but creating a new entry for each of the HMMER programs (alimask, hmmalign, hmmbuid *etc.*).
+.. note:: The `HMMER3 <https://bio.tools/hmmer3>`_ entry has very nicely annotated functionality, but is a good example of where the entry would be easier to understand if the functionality was described in separate entries - retaining the existing entry for the suite, but creating a new entry for each of the HMMER programs (alimask, hmmalign, hmmbuid *etc.*).

 In the *Function* tab you specify the functions of the tool, expressed in concepts from the EDAM ontology.